Chart Color Schemes

 Educational attainment in Creswick - Clunes aligns closely with national averages, showing typical qualification patterns and performance metrics

-Creswick-Clunes operates six schools educating approximately 551 students, serving typical Australian school conditions (ICSEA: 997) with balanced educational opportunities focusing on primary education, while secondary options are available in nearby areas.
+This includes 10.1% in primary, 7.9% in secondary, and 2.8% in tertiary education.
+There are six schools operating within Creswick-Clunes, educating approximately 551 students, with typical Australian school conditions (ICSEA: 997) and balanced educational opportunities.
+All six schools focus on primary education, with secondary options available nearby.

 Frequently Asked Questions - Education